lambdcalculus/AO2-Client/README.md

-# Attorney-Online-Client-Remake
+# Danganronpa-Online-Client
-This is a remake of Attorney Online made by FanatSors, licensed under GPLv3.
+This is the official client used, it is a derivative of Attorney-Online-Client-Remake.

 ## Qt
-This project uses Qt 5.7, which is licensed under the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.txt) with [certain licensing restrictions and exceptions](https://www.qt.io/qt-licensing-terms/).
+This project uses Qt 5.14.2, which is licensed under the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.txt) with [certain licensing restrictions and exceptions](https://www.qt.io/qt-licensing-terms/).
 To comply with licensing requirements for static linking, object code is available if you would like to relink with an alternative version of Qt, and the source code for Qt may be found at https://github.com/qt/qtbase, http://code.qt.io/cgit/, or at https://qt.io.

 Copyright (C) 2016 The Qt Company Ltd.